Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     world_pvp: 'true'
     # force_pvp_on is a global flag and overrides any towns flag setting
     force_pvp_on: 'false'
+    # If set to false the world will not be included in war events.
+    war_allowed: 'true'

   mobs:
     # world_monsters_on is a global flag setting per world.